 - Onsite supervisors should be in contact with the Director of Externships - we ask our students to help facilitate this connection and start the process.

-- Once the semester or summer session begins supervisors will have the opportunity to review student time logs.
-The student(s) will also work to meet with you 2-3 times during the semester for specific essays and journals they're doing in our accompanying course component.
+- The student(s) will ask to meet with you 2-3 times during the semester for specific essays and journals they're doing in our accompanying course.
 At the mid-point and at the conclusion of the semester or session the students will ask you for evaluations.
 These are required for them to receive a passing grade in the course and we appreciate your cooperation in returning the form in a timely manner.

-- Students attend class about 5 times per semester or session, and have about one hour of weekly readings and writing assignments.
-They will include this on their time logs for academic credit.
+- Students attend class every other week per semester or session, and have about one hour of weekly readings and writing assignments.
 For specialized full time placement we request you make time for the student to attend the course, remotely or in person.

 - If you have a specially approved paid position, students may never be paid for hours spent preparing for the course or class time.

 - In filling out, electronically signing, and submitting this form you will confirmyou've read and understand the Supervisors Manual, including provisions addressing the Fair Labor Standards Act.
 An online version of the manual is available here.